forseti-security/forseti-security/_docs/_latest/use/explain.md

 $ forseti explainer list_resources
 ```

-You can also the results and list resources only in a folder:
+You can also filter the results and list resources only in a folder:

 ```bash
 $ forseti-client-XXXX-vm> forseti explainer list_resources --prefix organization/1234567890/folder/folder-name